microsoft/FluidFramework/.changeset/brave-hounds-say.md

 Updated server dependencies

-The @fluidframework/common-utils dependency has been upgraded to v3.1.0.

 The following Fluid server dependencies have been updated to the latest version, 3.0.0.
 [See the full changelog.](https://github.com/microsoft/FluidFramework/releases/tag/server_v3.0.0)

 - @fluidframework/gitresources